NawrizTurjo/Restaurant-Database-Project-L1-T2/README.md

 ## 📦 Input Files

 Load the magic of your data from `restaurant.txt` and `menu.txt`.
-Both files use a comma-separated format.
+Both files use a comma-separated format; Also restaurant passwords are safe within `restaurantPass.txt` file.

 ## 🎩 Assumptions and Enchantments